 An annual assessment of the performance of the Chairman of the Board (CoB) is conducted by the Chairman of the Nomination Committee in consultation with the other Non-Executive Directors.
-Each director is asked to individually provide feedback on the performance of the Chairman of the Board against the Chairman's approved role specifications.
-A report is presented to the Directors.
+Each director is asked individually to provide feedback on the performance of the CoB against the CoB's approved role specifications.
+A report is provided to the Directors and the CoB.